 - Pain and tenderness on the outside of the ankle where the tendon passes behind the lateral malleolus.

 - Swelling and bruising over the outside of the ankle

 - Pain when the soles of the feet are turned outwards and upwards (overpronation).

 What is Peroneal tendon dislocation?

 The Peroneal muscles are found on the outside of the lower leg.
-There are two muscles; the peroneus brevis and peroneus longus.
+There are two muscles; the peroneus brevis and the peroneus longus.
 The long tendons of these muscles pass behind the lateral malleolus (a bony protrusion) and attach to the foot.